You are currently viewing 11 Signs of Vitamin B12 Deficiency

 .

-• It’s required to create red blood cells that provide oxygen, your cellular functions, and DNA synthesis.
+• It’s required to create red blood cells that provide oxygen, cellular functions, and DNA synthesis.

 .